Join My Fermenting Course

 Description

-These choc-peanut banana bites have to be the yummiest recipe to use up jus-ripe bananas.
-Sure there's a few steps, but get the kids on hand and make a HUGE batch and you'll have sweet treats for weeks to come.
+These Frozen Chocolate Peanut Butter Bites have to be the yummiest recipe to use up just-ripe bananas.
+Sure, there are a few steps, but get the kids on hand and make a HUGE batch and you'll have sweet treats for weeks to come.

 And if you need to sell the kids on them, tell them they're little ice cream bites.
 Seriously, bananas frozen give that texture and taste.